iandrosov/iiasa-crm/README.md

-# Salesforce App
+# IIASA CRM Salesforce App

-This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.
+This guide helps Salesforce admin or developers to get started with this app.
+Teh app is created as extention to Salesforce NPSP package and requires this base NPSP package as dependency.

+Addiotally NPSP Org must also install [Volunteers for Salesforce](https://install.salesforce.org/products/v4s/3.119) GW package as dependency.
+`Package: Volunteers for Salesforce (04t1T000000Expx)`

 ## Part 1: Choosing a Development Model